AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

-\oursystem supports the flexible selection of logging points, which means that security analysts of device manufacturers can set the logging points based on their requirements in the customized Android OSes.
-In this experiment, we log 166 APIs about privacy leaks by reviewing previous literature~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,gordon2015information,DBLP:conf/icse/0029BBKTARBOM15}, because the analysis of privacy-breaching behaviors is one of the most important tasks for the Android security~\cite{DBLP:conf/pldi/ArztRFBBKTOM14}.
-The APIs are under \texttt{framework/}, \texttt{libcore/} and \texttt{art/} directories of the Android source code and belong to the following three types.
+\oursystem supports the flexible selection of logged APIs, which means that security analysts can set the APIs in their released Android OSes based on the requirements of security analysts.
+Note that the analysts do not need to make major modifications to the OS, because AppAngio only logs the API calls rather than low-level system operations.
+In this experiment, we log 166 APIs about privacy leaks by reviewing previous literature~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,DBLP:conf/icse/0029BBKTARBOM15,gordon2015information}, because the analysis of privacy-breaching behaviors is one of the most important tasks for the Android security~\cite{DBLP:conf/pldi/ArztRFBBKTOM14}.
+The APIs are under \texttt{framework/}, \texttt{libcore/} and \texttt{art/} directories of the Android OS source code and in the following three types.

 \textbf{Event Handlers.} The event handlers are a series of callback methods related to the state transitions of Android lifecycles, GUI operations and system events \cite{DBLP:conf/ccs/YangYZGNW13}.
 An event handler contains the semantic of behavioral activation.